Abunuman/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Creating docker-compose.yml file

-I created a docker-compose file with the guide and understood the writing yml file better than before.
+I created a docker-compose file with the guide and understood writing yml file better than before.

 I ensured  multiple containers can run side by side and mounted directories so I can make changes while I code.

 ![dockercompose](../images/docker-compose.png)